 Supporting documentation will be required, but will not ensure approval of accommodation(s).

-After you register for a course, you will receive an email containing your Moneris receipt.
-As this is only issued once, please keep it for your records.
+After you enrol in a course, you will receive an email with your Moneris receipt.
+Please keep this for your records as it is only issued once.

-You can also view a history of your payments in Mosaic by following these steps:
+You can also view a history of your payments, including a breakdown of fees, in MOSAIC by following these steps:

-Log into Mosaic, select the Student Centre tile and then select the Finances section
+Log into Mosaic → Student Centre tile → Finances section

-You can also download and view or print further course fee information by selecting ‘Enrolment/Financial letters’ from the academics or finances section drop-down menu in Mosaic.
-This letter will reflect your other course details such as course name, fees, and final grade (if applicable).
+You can also download and print further course enrolment information by selecting “Enrolment/Financial letters” from the Academics section drop down menu in MOSAIC.
+This letter will reflect your other course details such as course name, start and end dates, and final grade (if applicable).
+Please note these are the only financial-related letters generated.

 Some courses may have tests, take home case studies, online web-based research, role plays, self-assessments, group assignments and presentations, a variety of written reports and more.
 Academic writing style and full referencing are expected.
 As individual courses may have their own special requirements, please refer to the specific program page for any additional info.